devsecfranklin/1337-Noms-The-Hacker-Cookbook/DESSERTS/keto_marbled_turtle_cheesecake.md

  and simmer for about 1 minute.
 3. Add in the sweetener, vanilla, and salt.
 Cook until it starts to get thicker and stickier.
-4. Remove from heat and stir to make sure it isn't separated, then pour over the cooled cheesecake.
+4. Remove from heat and stir to make sure it isn\'t separated, then pour over the cooled cheesecake.
 Sprinkle on the chopped pecans.
 5. Chill in the fridge for at least 4 hours, then enjoy!